 If you are involved in local community or health groups or if you would like to be involved in helping people to learn more about how to improve their health, please get in touch.
-VAC offers free training and on-going support to volunteers who can offer their time to become Community Health Advocate Volunteers.
+VAC offers free training and on-going support to volunteers who can offer their time to become Community Links Volunteers.

 Health Advocate Volunteer Co-ordinators: